security-force-monitor/research-handbook/source/units_identity.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-Entering ``unit`` defines the claim and establishes the fields to be used in further data entry about a unit
+Entering ``unit`` defines the claim and establishes the fields to be used in further data entry about a unit.
-.

 status:meta